What are Above the Line Deductions?

 #9 – Student Loan Interest Deduction

-Difference Between Above the line and Below the Line Deductions
+Above The line Deductions vs Below the Line Deductions

-This has been a guide to what is Above the Line Deductions and its meaning.
-Here we discuss examples and list of above the line deductions as per Form 1040 along with its impact.
+This has been a guide to what are Above the Line Deductions.
+We explain its list, examples, comparison with below the line deductions & how to calculate it.
 You can learn more about financing from the following articles –